Skip to contents

 1.4 Correlation matrices

-The correlation matrix of the random effects uses a \(\mbox{LKJ}(1)\) prior with the Cholesky parameterization, see Stan documentation of lkj_cholesky_corr for details3.
+The correlation matrix of the random effects and latent factors uses a \(\mbox{LKJ}(1)\) prior with the Cholesky parameterization, see Stan documentation of lkj_corr_cholesky for details3.
+The default corresponds to uniform distribution over valid correlation matrices.

 For standard deviation parameter of gaussian and student’s \(t\) responses, we use exponential prior with a rate parameter \(\frac{1}{2\max(1,\sigma_y)}\).
 The degrees-of-freedom parameter of the student’s \(t\)-distribution has a \(\mbox{Gamma}(2, 0.1)\) prior, whereas for other family specific parameters we set \(\phi \sim \mbox{Exponential}(1)\).